As Founding Editor Continues to Endure Debilitating Effects of ALS,

 For now there will be minimal changes.
 DCMTA writers will continue to cover shows and to file reviews as before.
 I will be working with Patricia Mitchell as managing editor; David Siegel as senior advisor; John Stoltenberg as communications advisor; and a new team member, Darby DeJarnette, who will handle advertising and marketing.
 The big difference will be that Joel’s guiding light will be a remembered one.
 But we shall all work to be worthy of the beacon that was.

-With a staff of more than 100 writers in Metro DC, Baltimore, and Philadelphia, DCMTA covers not only touring Broadway shows and locally produced professional theater but also community theater, children’s theater, high school and university theater, theater festivals, play readings, dance and music, and much more.
+With a staff of more than 100 writers in Metro DC, Baltimore, Philadelphia, and New York City, DCMTA covers not only Broadway shows, touring Broadway shows and locally produced professional theater but also community theater, and university theater, theater festivals, play readings, dance and music, and much more.